KC4VPJ's Ham Shack

 After graduation and in the job world, I jumped into CB in the mid 60’s.
 I was very active in this for many years with much equipment and actually becoming a small dealer selling, installing, and doing minor repair as a hobby!
 Being a hobby, there was very little second “small” income.
 I had taken an NRI course in electronic repair and became even more interested in the “mechanics” of wireless communication.
 I was a member of several CB clubs and frequented CB Jamborees (which was the CB version of Ham Fests).
 I enjoyed the humor and color various uniforms and decorations of the different clubs and was just as “crazy” with my attire.

 My break into my wish of getting into Amateur radio came true about 1990 when some local Hams did a Novice class at the local Jr College Adult Center.
 I was on the air finally on 10 meters and utilizing the Morse code I had practiced as a Senior Patrol Leader in the Boy Scouts during my teens.
-Shortly thereafter, I upgraded to Technician Plus and I was on “cloud nine”.
+Shortly thereafter, I upgraded to Technician Plus and I was on “cloud nine” with VHF, UHF, and 6 meters.
 I utilized the projects in CB building antenna projects, kits, and anything else related.
 Some things were just similar crossover projects.
 (10 and 11 meter were very close and VHF was not a lot different with a little redirecting needed.
 The antenna projects were better with VHF as the whole concept was much smaller and easier to handle.
 It is hard to describe the enjoyment I had with antenna experimenting and designing through this time of my life.
-I have since upgraded to General class.

 The working world took a lot of my time and the family growing put me in a stalemate position of upgrading as my plate was full of have to’s, want to’s, and gotta do’s.
 It is regretful; I have always wanted to go up all the upgrades to Extra.
 At this time, I cannot devote as much time to the Technician area as I want to because of the full days and nights I have.
 Maybe one day soon…………!

 I am very active in our local ARES groups.
-Our little group here in Madison County is always active when needed.
-We have regular monthly meetings and participate in several nets, including our own VHF net on our local repeater (145.190)and other emergency oriented nets in surrounding Counties, States, and beyond!
+Our little group here in Madison County Florida is always active when needed.
+We have regular monthly meetings on the 2nd Tuesday of each Month at our local County EOC where we share a communications room with the County EOC.
+We also participate in several nets, including our own VHF net on our local 2m repeater (145.190 -600 pl-123)and other emergency oriented nets in surrounding Counties, States, and beyond!
+We also have a UHF Hub repeater (442.000 +5meg pl-123), and also inline with the DOT/Amateur Radio FL SARS Statewide network (444.300 +5meg PL-94.8).
+I/We also monitor the National ARES simplex call channel (146.550) and National Simplex call channel (146.520).
+Our group is a regular check-in participant on the daily morning ARES HF Emergency Net and the evening North FL Phone Net both occurring on 3.950.

 I am always involved in various testing we do during the year checking equipment and location results Countywide for and the surrounding Districts by base, mobile, and portables.
 We take pride in our ability to be ready and willing and enjoy the many practice/testing activities that we schedule ourselves to “be better than the last time!”